valentinbreiz/PS4-Linux-Loader/README.md

 ## To do:

-- Port other PS4 models.
+- Port MN864729 transmitter in Linux for a working video output on newer PS4 (WIP).
-- Clean code.

 ## Credits and links
-Thanks to 2much4u, Darbnes and jiangwei.
+Thanks for 2much4u, Darbnes and jiangwei and thanks for the testers f1ras and kojo9999.

 Useful links: